nicc777/climagix/README.md

 	# Generated with http://bashrcgenerator.com
 	export PS1="[climagix] \[\033[38;5;160m\]\w\[$(tput sgr0)\]\[\033[38;5;15m\] \[$(tput sgr0)\]\[\033[38;5;10m\]\\$\[$(tput sgr0)\]\[\033[38;5;15m\] \[$(tput sgr0)\]"

 I use this container to force an isolated environment especially when I do stuff online and work on Amazon AWS.
-Since containers are generally through away, the security can be enforced by setting the relevant AWS environment variables only once inside the containiner.
+Since containers are generally throw away, the security can be enforced by setting the relevant AWS environment variables only once inside the containiner.
 I feel this minimizes the risks.
 Also, when you need to use IRC, running in a container should be a lot safer.